szzexpoi/AiR/README.md

 # AiR: Attention with Reasoning capability
-**Update 2021-4: We now provide the raw fixation sequences for AiR-D dataset!**
+**Update 2021-6: We now provide a new hold-out testset of AiR-D for benchmarking task-driven saliency prediction and scanpth prediction!**

 This code implements the Attention with Reasoning capability (AiR) framework.
 It contains three principal components:
 - AiR-E: an quantitative evaluation method for measuring the alignments between different attentions and reasoning process,